jonathanfox5/plot_vowel_space/README.md

 3. Import your recording or record directly into Praat.

-   - If you are doing it in English, there are some reference lists and carrier phrases in the `data` directory.
+   - If you are doing a recording in English, there are some reference lists in the `data` directory.
    - It's best to use consistent consonants around the vowels that you are wishing to analyse as different consonants can affect the quality of your vowel in different ways.

 4. Within Praat, create a TextGrid and label each of the vowels with a note of your choosing in a single tier.
 This label could be an IPA symbol, lexical set word or any other unique label that you like.
 If you are unsure of how to do this, the [tutorial for the original script](https://www.youtube.com/watch?v=BGW8J4cG0qY) is a good place to start.